Overview

 Serum electrolyte, urea nitrogen, creatinine, and plasma osmolarity levels should be assessed.
 Keep in mind that results of these tests, especially the creatinine levels, may still reflect maternal values over the first 12-24 hours.
 Serum creatinine normally declines postnatally, but very premature infants may have a delay in the decrease of serum creatinine levels.
 [6]

 Accurate total urine output and total fluid intake may be assessed.
 In infants without urinary catheters or urine bags, diapers need to be weighed soon after voiding to reduce errors due to evaporation.
-[7] Infants with reduced urine output and a serum creatinine that does not decline postnatally or increases may have acute kidney injury (AKI).
+[7] Infants with reduced urine output and a serum creatinine that does not decline or increases postnatally may have acute kidney injury (AKI).

 Urine electrolyte levels and specific gravity may be assessed.
 If the infant is being treated with diuretics, such as furosemide, results of these tests are difficult to interpret.